spcl/SMI/implementation_notes.md

 This notes must be intended as *draft*, but can be used as starting point for writing parts of the paper.

 ## API
-The interface offer to the user the abstraction of *communication channel* to represent a point-to-point (P2P) communication .
+The High-Level interface offers to the user the abstraction of *communication channel* to represent a point-to-point (P2P) communication .
 A channel connects two endpoints of the computation and it is used to transfer **a single** message.
 Endpoints are uniquelly identified by the *rank* of the sender/receiver and a *tag*.
-Therefore the communication is idenfied by:
+Therefore the communication channel is idenfied by:

 `<src rank, dst rank, tag, data_type, message size >`

 the tag is used to distinguish different messages exchanged between two ranks.
-There is no matching on the receiver side: only the communication tag are used to deliver the message.
+There is no matching on the receiver side: only the communication tag is used to deliver the message.
 Therefore, if a computation must receive two different messages (possibly from different senders), it has to use two channels with different tags.

 *Please note:* the fact that we are offering channels doesn't imply that we are providing connection base communications.

 **Assumptions**

-- (user writes SPMD programs) -- not sure about this;
 - tags are known at compile time, which means that **they do not depend from the rank**.
 This is done to generate efficient hardware and to avoid the generation of a different code (and therefore a different synthesized design) for each rank in the case of SPMD programs;
-- only a rank will exist on a given FPGA.
+- to each FPGA will be assigned a single rank number.

 The channel is represented by a *channel descriptor*.
-The user can declare a channel by specifing the current rank of the computation, the pair-rank, tag, message size, message data type and type of the channel (send/receive) (**PROVISIONAL**)
+The user can declare a channel by specifing the current rank of the computation, the pair-rank, tag, message size, message data type and type of the channel (send/receive) (**this interface is provisional**)

 ```C++
 chdesc_t open_channel(char my_rank, char pair_rank, char tag, uint message_size, data_t type, operation_t op_type)